-A DUI lawyer in Fairfield, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
+A DUI lawyer in Fairfield, IL is an attorney who defends people charged with driving under the influence of alcohol, drugs, or a combination of substances.
 If you or someone you care about has been arrested for DUI in Fairfield, IL, immediate action is critical.
-DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.
+The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

 Combs Waterkotte’s Fairfield, IL criminal defense lawyers are ready to step in immediately to fight for you.
-Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.
+Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.

 What You’ll Learn on This Page